drkostas/Insta-Likes-Predict/README.md

-# Instagram Scraper and Like Predictor
+# Instagram Predict: First attempt

+First attempt on predicting the likes a photo will get on Instagram.

 Given a list of Instagram users, it downloads their latest photos with their corresponding likes and the number of their followers.
 Then, it creates a CNN model with **Keras** on **Tensorflow** that predicts the number of likes an image will get.